ibaime24/vision-app/README.md

 ## Technical Details

-This project uses Typescript, React Native, Expo, along with OpenAI and Elevenlabs APIs (Whisper and 4o-mini).
+This project uses Typescript, React Native, Expo, along with OpenAI and ElevenLabs APIs (Whisper and 4o-mini).
 This project is currently up to date with Expo 53, which released in early May 2025.
 This will continue to be updated, but issues may arise with newer releases.
 This project has only been physically tested on iPhones, so be cautious when using on Android devices.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This means you can:
+- Use it for free
+- Modify it
+- Distribute it
+- Use it commercially
+- Use it privately

+The only requirement is that you include the original license and copyright notice.